• Articles

 Creating a List of Product Cards

-In the given illustration, we possess an array comprising objects referred to as ‘products’, wherein each individual object denotes a product featuring a designated name and price.
+In the given illustration, we possess an array comprising objects referred to as ‘products’, wherein each object denotes a product featuring a designated name and price.
 The objective at hand is to present a collection of product cards that exhibit the aforementioned products’ names and corresponding prices.

 import React from 'react';